Developed-by-Mo/Compass/README.md

 ```

 ## 🤝 Contributing
-Contributions to the Dota 2 Tracker app are welcomed.
+Contributions to the Compass for Dota 2 app are welcomed.
 If you would like to contribute to the development, please follow these guidelines:

 1. Fork the repository.